mhowlett/Nhiredis/README.md

 The solution/project files were produced by Visual Studio 2008.
-In visual studio, update the hiredisx project 'include directories' and 'additional dependencies' to point to the hiredis source directory and hiredis.lib that you have successfuly build.
+In visual studio, update the hiredisx project 'include directories' and 'additional dependencies' to point to the hiredis source directory and hiredis.lib that you have successfuly built.

 Build the solution.